ccwang002/2015Talk-DeepLearn-CNN/README.md

 ### Python virtual environment

 (Mini)conda handles the virtual environment itself.
-It is powerful and makes everythin simple for numerical computing packages.
+It is powerful and makes everything simple for numerical computing packages.

 ```bash